celeste-starfox/frontend-2022/README.md

 Reference screenshots: angularTest2022/desktop_1.png, angularTest2022/desktop_2.png, mobile_1.jpg, mobile_2.jpg & mobile_nav.jpg

 ## Important
-We also want the UI to be responsive.
+We want the UI to be responsive.
 Bootstrap is allowed.
 You can add your own icons.
 Create your own json Object for the list of vehicles.